stronghandsblockchain/Bootstraps/README.md

 # Bootstraps

-Find the last bootstraps and addnodes for SHND and SHMN
+Find the latest bootstraps and addnodes for SHND and SHMN

-StrongHands (SHND) Bootstrap:
+## StrongHands (SHND) Bootstrap for v7300 Qt Wallet:

-StrongHands Masternode (SHMN) Bootstrap:
+## StrongHands Masternode (SHMN) Bootstrap for v2400 Qt Wallet: